 What kind of Chase loan can you get?

-If you’re still thinking about Chase and how you can utilize their financing programs, there are several loan types you can choose from.
+While Chase doesn’t offer personal loans, there are several loan types you can choose from.
 They offer auto loans, mortgages, and private student loans.
 If you need a loan in one of these areas, then Chase is a great option to explore.

-The application process for these types of loans is typically longer than if you were working with an online lender.
+The application process for these types of loans is typically longer than working with an online lender.
 But even within these three categories, there are plenty of options available to find the best pick.
-Let’s dig in to find out what you can expect when you apply for a Chase loan.
+So let’s dig in to find out what you can expect when you apply for a Chase loan.

-Chase actually offers a variety of services when it comes to financing your vehicle.
+Chase offers various services when it comes to financing your vehicle.
 In addition to getting a new auto loan, you can also refinance an existing loan.
 Plus, Chase has partnered with TrueCar to provide a car buying service directly through their website.
-Essentially, you get help with the process from start to finish.
+So essentially, you get help with the process from start to finish.

 - Type of vehicle (new or used)